Thermal Hall transport in Kitaev spin liquids: Method

 To compute the thermal Hall conductivity, we consider a temperature gradient applied perpendicular to the zigzag chains [Fig.~\ref{fig:ThermalHall}(b)].
 In the limit of a weak temperature gradient, the thermal Hall conductivity on the two-dimensional honeycomb layer is obtained by taking the derivative of $J_{\mathrm{E}}^{\parallel}$ with respect to temperature, expressed as

 where $\langle \cdots \rangle_T$ represents the thermal average at temperature $T$.
 The coefficient $2/L^\prime$ is required as the thermal Hall conductivity is defined for the energy current per unit area.
 Note that Eq.~\eqref{eq:def_kxy} assumes $J_{\mathrm{E}}^\parallel$ is well localized at the edges.
+This definition of the thermal Hall conductivity is similar to the one used in Ref.~\cite{TangXWT2019}.
+As noted in the literature, the half-quantization of $\kappa_{xy}/T$ is expected to occur within the temperature range of $v/L' \ll T \ll \Delta_{\mathrm{bulk}}$, where $v$ is the velocity of the edge mode and $\Delta_{\mathrm{bulk}}$ is the excitation gap of topological quasiparticles.
+We will return to this point in Sec.~\ref{subsec:pureKitaev_h111}.